Learning-based Symbolic Abstractions for Nonlinear Control Systems: Simulation results

-\rfig{simresult2} shows $|[\mathcal{X}_{S, N}]_{\eta_x}|$ (i.e., the cardinality or the number of states contained in $[\mathcal{X}_{S, N}]_{\eta_x}$) and the execution time to implement \rline{updatesym} and \rline{synsafecontroller} for each $N\in\mathbb{N}_{>0}$ in \ralg{overall_alg}.
-For comparisons, we also implemented \ralg{overall_alg} \textit{neither} by employing \ralg{consym} (i.e., $S_{D, \mathsf{q}_N}$ in \req{sdn} is constructed for each $N$) \textit{nor} by employing \ralg{compreduce} for the safety controller synthesis, and the results are also plotted in \rfig{simresult2}.
+\rfig{proposeuniform} shows the controlled invariant set finally obtained by applying the proposed approach (which is equivalent to the lower right of \rfig{invfig}) and the uniform disturbance-based approach as described above.
+In addition, \rfig{simresult2} shows $|[\mathcal{X}_{S, N}]_{\eta_x}|$ (i.e., the cardinality or the number of states contained in $[\mathcal{X}_{S, N}]_{\eta_x}$) by applying the proposed approach against the number of iterations (blue dotted line) and the uniform disturbance-based approach (green dotted line).
+Note that the size of the controlled invariant set under the uniform disturbance-based approach is constant for all the iterations, since the unknown function is not learned.
+The figure shows that the controlled invariant set obtained by the proposed approach becomes larger than the uniform disturbance-based approach after $N=6$.
+This is because, by applying the proposed algorithm, the uncertainty of the unknown function becomes smaller as the iteration progresses, which results in reducing redundant transitions of the symbolic model (and thus enlarge the controlled invariant set); on the other hand, the uniform disturbance-based approach always considers the worst case effect of the disturbance, and thus the redundant transitions will not be removed.
+Moreover, for further comparisons, we also implemented \ralg{overall_alg} \textit{neither} by employing \ralg{consym} (i.e., $S_{D, \mathsf{q}_N}$ in \req{sdn} is constructed for each $N$) \textit{nor} by employing \ralg{compreduce} for the safety controller synthesis, and the results are also plotted (red dotted lines).
+The right figure illustrates the total execution time to construct the symbolic model and the safety controller (i.e., the execution time to implement \rline{updatesym} and \rline{synsafecontroller} for each $N$ in \ralg{overall_alg}).
 The figure implies that the controlled invariant set by constructing the symbolic model $\widetilde{S}_{D, \mathsf{q}_N}$ is smaller than by constructing ${S}_{D, \mathsf{q}_N}$.
-As stated in \rrem{redundantrem}, this is due to the fact that in the former case the transitions are updated only locally, while in the latter case these are updated for all states in $[\mathcal{X}]_{\eta_x}$.
-On the other hand, the total execution time (right figure in \rfig{simresult2}) by employing the former approach is shown to be significantly smaller than the latter approach, which illustrates the benefit of the proposed approach.
+As stated in \rrem{redundantrem}, this is due to the fact that in the former case the transitions are updated only for some states, while in the latter case these are updated for all states in $[\mathcal{X}]_{\eta_x}$.
+On the other hand, the total execution time (right figure in \rfig{simresult2}) by employing the former approach is shown to be significantly smaller than the latter approach, which illustrates the benefits of employing Algorithms~4 and~5.
+Additionally, \rfig{simresultmemory} illustrates the required memory to save the symbolic model $S_{\mathsf{q},N}$ by applying the proposed approach (with Algorithms~4 and5).
+The figure shows that the required memory becomes smaller as $N$ increases, which is due to the fact that uncertainties of the unknown function are reduced and thus redundant transitions of the symbolic model are removed as the exploration progresses.